eagle840/katacoda-labs/jekyll/step1.md

 EOF
 ```

+WIP index.html will override the jekyll theme, and not the priority list of the index files and reactions of each

 If you need to brush up on your html, ccs and javascript,
 head over to [w3schools](https://www.w3schools.com/) and checkout their interactive tutorials